-In case of a qualified rider can not take part in the race, then 39th and 40th qualified rider in the qualifying practices, will be reserved riders and will be able to take part in the warm up.
+In case of a qualified rider can not take part in the race, then the first two qualified rider in the Qualifying or Practices in JuniorGP and in Qualifying in Moto2, Stock and ETC, will be reserved riders. and will be able to take part in the warm up.